Rotating twisted magnetosphere of magnetars: approximate analytical solutions: Introduction

 The twisted magnetic field of magnetars may be described in a self-similar way: $B \propto r^{-(2+n)}$ (Thompson et al. 2002; Pavan et al. 2009; Tong 2019).
 Due to the twist of magnetic field, the field lines will inflate in the radial direction (Wolfson 1995; Thompson et al. 2002).
 Noting this point, by inducing the light cylinder radius, it is found that magnetars may have large polar caps (Tong 2019).
 Of course, the introduction of light cylinder radius is not a self-consistent treatment of the pulsar equation.
 Recently, numerical simulations of twisted magnetar magnetosphere are reported (Ntotikas et al. 2024, 2025).
-The authors found that (1)for a twisted magnetars, the Y-point radius can be much smaller than the light cylinder radius, (2) Consequently, the polar cap radius, spindown luminosity etc are much larger than the dipole case.
-Inspired by the numerical progresses, we try to provide an approximate analytical solution of the rotating twisted magnetosphere of magnetars.
+The authors found that for a twisted magnetosphere, the Y-point radius can be much smaller than the light cylinder radius.
+Consequently, the polar cap radius and spindown luminosity are much larger than the dipole case.
+Inspired by the numerical progress, we try to provide an approximate analytical solution of the rotating twisted magnetosphere of magnetars.

-The existence of large polar cap and open field line region (Tong 2019; Ntotikas et al. 2024,2025) are not only related to the magnetosphere physics of magnetars and the unification of pulsars and magnetars.
-It may be also related to the physics of fast radio bursts.
+The existence of large polar cap and open field line regions (Tong 2019; Ntotikas et al. 2024, 2025) are not only related to the magnetosphere physics of magnetars and the unification of pulsars and magnetars.
+It may also be related to the physics of fast radio bursts.
 The observations of magnetar SGR 1935+2154 tell us magnetars may host fast radio bursts (CHIME/FRB Collaboration 2020; Bochenek et al. 2020).
-If there are large open field line region in the case of magnetar, then the fast radio burst can be generated in the open field line regions.
-Then its natural that they share similar physics to that of pulsars and magnetars, e.g., rotating vector model (Mckinven et al. 2025; Liu et al. 2025), polarization (Luo et al. 2020), radius to frequency mapping (Wang et al. 2019; Lyutikov 2020; Tong 2022) etc. Radio wave propagating in the open field line regions may also be easier to break out the magnetosphere (Beloborodov 2021; Qu et al. 2022).
+If there are large open field line regions in the case of magnetars, then the fast radio bursts can be generated in the open field line regions.
+Then it is natural that they share similar physics to that of pulsars and magnetars, e.g., rotating vector model (Mckinven et al. 2025; Liu et al. 2025), polarization (Luo et al. 2020), radius to frequency mapping (Wang et al. 2019; Lyutikov 2020; Tong 2022).
+Radio wave propagating in the open field line regions may also be easier to break out the magnetosphere (Beloborodov 2021; Qu et al. 2022).

 The structure of this paper is: In Section 2, the approximate analytical solution is provided.
 Its comparison with the numerical simulations is presented in Section 3.
 Its application to magnetar outburst, especially magnetar radio emissions, is discussed in Section 4.
-Section 5 is the conclusion.
+The conclusion is presented in Section 5.